treycole/notes.treycole.me/content/Blog/A Brief History of Materials.md

 # Birth of Science 🔭

-Beyond the 1600s, we start to see a systematic study of materials, and theories began to develop to understand how materials behave.
+Around the 1600s, we start to see a systematic study of materials, and theories began to develop to understand how materials behave.
 This is the dawn of the scientific era, and would result in a rapid growth in our understanding of the universe.
 ### __Sphere packing (1611)__
 Johannes Kepler first postulates that no arrangement of equally sized spheres has a greater average density than that of cubic close packing and hexagonal close packing arrangements.

-These arrangements of spheres would later be found to be how atoms arrange themselves in many crystals.
+> We now know the atoms of many crystalline materials  form in cubic and hexagonal close packing arrangements.
 ### __Snell's Law (1621)__
 Willebrord Snellius formulates a mathematical relationship for the angle between the direction light is traveling before and after entering a solid (reflection and refraction)
 ### __Hooke's Law (1660)__
 Robert Hook derives an equation for the behavior of springs, a seemingly disconnected idea from the behavior of matter.

-As any physicist will know, almost every system we know of has some connection to the behavior of a spring.
-There is a quote somewhere that says "its all springs all the way down."
-In fact, many of the interactions between nuclei in a material can be modeled as connected springs.
+> As any physicist will know, almost every system we know of has some connection to the behavior of a spring.
+There is a quote somewhere that says, "its all springs all the way down."
+In fact, the interactions between nuclei in a material can be modeled as connected springs.
 ### __Newton's Laws (1687)__
 Isaac Newton formulates his now famous laws of motion.
-This would be the beginning of a revolution in the understanding of how matter moves through space.
-This marks a fundamental shift in how we approach the study of matter.
+This would be the beginning of a revolution in the understanding of how matter moves through space; marking a fundamental shift in how we approach the study of matter.

 # The Electric Era ⚡️

 After Newton's laws are formalized, the study of science shifts from purely empirical to more mathematical and theoretical.
 From the 1700s onward, humanity begins to harness the power of electricity.
 This is highlighted by the increasing understanding of electromagetism, pinpointed by the landmark theories of James Clerk Maxwell.
 ### __Crystallography (1781)__
 René Just Haüy discovers that crystals always cleave along crystallographic planes.
 He deduced that they must be _periodic_ and composed of regular patterns of tiny molecules.

-This understanding is directly in line with how modern research approaches the study of crystalline materials.
+> This understanding is directly in line with how modern research approaches the study of crystalline materials.
 ### __The Battery (1800)__
 The first electric battery is developed by Alessandro Volta
 ### __Ohm's Law (1827)__